CrackedResearcher/AI-voice-debate/README.md

 This is **AI-voice-debate**, a Python-based project that brings you a short and engaging debate on any topic of your choice.
 Just input a topic, and you’ll get an MP3 (~30-40 seconds) of two AIs debating it for you!

-Features
+##Features

-	•	Debate Generation: Simply provide a topic, and watch two AIs debate it.
+- **Debate Generation**: Simply provide a topic, and watch two AIs debate it.
-	•	Text-to-Speech: Utilizes AWS Polly for high-quality speech synthesis.
+- **Text-to-Speech**: Utilizes AWS Polly for high-quality speech synthesis.
-	•	AI Models: Powered by Google Gemini (ai.google.dev) for intelligent debate.
+- **AI Models**: Powered by Google Gemini (ai.google.dev) for intelligent debate.
-	•	Output: At the end, you will receive both the audio file and text files in a chat format.
+- **Output**: At the end, you will receive both the audio file and text files in a chat format.

 ## Technologies Used